Ninjabrain1/Ninjabrain-Bot/README.md

 * 0.020 - 0.040, if you're measuring eyes in 30 FOV
 * 0.005 - 0.010, if you're measuring eyes in 30 FOV and use subpixel adjustment

+#### What is "Crosshair correction" in the settings?
+Crosshair correction is used to correct crosshair misalignment.
+Usually the crosshair is aligned correctly but on certain resolutions combined with certain in-game settings it is misaligned.
+Below is a list of known settings that cause crosshair misalignment, and what you should set the crosshair correction to.
+If your resolution and GUI scale are not listed, your crosshair correction should be 0.
+*  1440p Fullscreen GUI scale 3, you should set crosshair correction to 0.026.
+*  1440p Fullscreen GUI scale 0, you should set crosshair correction to 0.104.

 #### What is "Show angle errors" in the settings?

 Angle errors tell you how wrongly you measured each ender eye (assuming that the predicted stronghold location is correct).
 This can be used to practice your ender eye measuring accuracy by trying to get as low errors as possible.
 It can